zzrobin/ukeremefer55io/ukkgg8er222dccvböae/NJRUQrkwiacHgZCYwKoX.md

 * We have already talked to 3 places
 	* [Hotel "Silver Lake"](https://hotelsrebrnojezero.rs/kontakt/)
 	* ["Atos resort"](https://www.atos-srebrnojezero.com/)
-	* "CoCo Srebrno jezero" - images are attached at the end of the document.
+	* "[CoCo](https://planetofhotels.com/en/serbia/veliko-gradiste/coco-4159804) Srebrno Jezero" - additional images are attached at the end of the document.
 If you would like to book this, please contact me and I will call them.
 	   There should be 3-4 rooms still available.
 	* All of them are quite good and are around 30 Euros per night with breakfest included.
 If you prefer you can contact them directly (through E-Mail) and just mention the wedding date and my name (Igor) and they should already know.
 If there are any issues you can contact me (Igor) and I will book the accomodation for you.